Cliff Taylor: Government does what it has to do on Covid-19 economic package

 Much, too, will depend on the international picture.
 Around half the jobs in Ireland depend on international demand and this will fall sharply too, at least for a period.
 Our big markets, the US, UK and EU, will all be hit hard.

-We have still to see a full assessment of what Covid-19 will cost the exchequer , but the sums are probably already over €6 billion in extra spending.
-More will be to come and there will also be a hit to tax revenues .
+We have still to see a full assessment of what Covid-19 will cost the exchequer, but the sums are probably already over €6 billion in extra spending.
+There will be more to come and there will also be a hit to tax revenues.
 Borrowing will go sharply into the red, probably to the tune of 5 per cent of GDP this year and possibly more if the crisis drags on.

 The State can borrow to pay for this and, crucially, ECB intervention is keeping borrowing rates low, for now anyway.
 It also has significant cash balances to hand.
 But the outlook for the public finances is now completely transformed.
 When this is over, whoever is in government has a big job recalibrating all the plans for the years ahead and trying to come up with a plan to restart the economy and stimulate it.